k-b-e-m/Shogi/src/test/TestList.md

   **Done**
+* [OK] When Morty has a king at 3,7 and a rook at  7,6 and rick has a rook at 2,0, a queen at 3,0 and a rook at 4,0, When checked if Morty is in check, it is false.
 * [OK] When Rick has a king at 1,5 and morty has a pawn at 1,4 and checkmate is checked, it is false.
 * [OK] When Rick has a king at 0,0, and morty has a rook at 3,0 and a queen at 6,1 and checkmate is checked, it is true.
 * [OK] When Ricks Pawn Is Allowed To be promoted and Rick Tries to promote it, it is switched out with a Tokin Piece.